2012–2013 escalation of the Syrian civil war: Rebel offensives (November 2012 – April 2013)

 After Brahimi's ceasefire agreement ended on 30 October 2012, the Syrian military expanded its bombing campaign in Damascus.
 The district of Jobar suffered the first bomb hit from a fighter jet in Damascus.
 The following day, Syrian Air Force commander Gen. Abdullah Mahmud al-Khalidi was assassinated by opposition gunmen in the Damascus district of Rukn al-Din.
 In early November 2012, rebels made significant gains in northern Syria.
 The rebel capture of Saraqib in Idlib Governorate, which lies on the M5 highway, further isolated Aleppo.
 Due to insufficient anti-aircraft weapons, rebel units attempted to nullify the government's air power by destroying landed helicopters and aircraft on air bases.
 On 3 November, rebels launched an attack on the Taftanaz air base.

 On 18 November 2012, rebels took control of Base 46 in the Aleppo Governorate, one of the Syrian Army's largest bases in northern Syria, after weeks of intense fighting.
 Defected General Mohammed Ahmed al-Faj, who commanded the assault, stated nearly 300 Syrian troops had been killed and 60 had been captured, with rebels seizing large amounts of heavy weapons, including tanks.
 On 22 November, rebels captured the Mayadin military base in the country's eastern Deir ez-Zor Governorate.
-Activists said this gave the rebels control of much territory east of the base, stretching to the Iraqi border.
-On 29 November, at approximately 10:26 UTC, the Syrian Internet and phone service was shut off for two days.
-Syrian officials blamed the blackout on terrorists having cut "a main fiber optic cable connecting Damascus to the rest of the world"; Edward Snowden in August 2014 claimed that this Internet breakdown had been caused, though unintendedly, by hackers of the NSA during an operation to intercept Internet communication in Syria.
+This gave the rebels control of much territory east of the base, stretching to the Iraqi border.
+On 29 November, at approximately 10:26 UTC, the Syrian internet and phone service was shut off for two days.
+Syrian officials blamed the blackout on terrorists having cut "a main fiber optic cable connecting Damascus to the rest of the world"; Edward Snowden in August 2014 claimed that this internet breakdown had been caused, though unintendedly, by hackers of the NSA during an operation to intercept internet communications in Syria.